-The whip scorpion is a nocturnal (active at night), carnivorous arthropod.
+The whip scorpion, aka vinegaroon, is a nocturnal (active at night), carnivorous arthropod.
 They hide under leaf matter, wood, or rocks during the day, and prey on insects and other arthropods at night.
 They are not venomous, contrary to their namesake.
-Read more about these odd critters.
+There are 15 known species of Mastigoproctus.
+There are 3 subspecies of M. giganteus that are all found in North America.
+I have worked extensively with these amazing arachnids.
+They are among my favorite arachnids.
+They like deserts in the southwestern United States and in Mexico, as well as grasslands and arid scrublands in Florida.

 First the Stats…